unoplatform/uno/doc/articles/get-started-vscode.md

 - C# Debugging is not supported when running in a remote Linux Container, Code Spaces or GitPod.
 - C# Hot Reload for WebAssembly only supports modifying method bodies.
 Any other modification is rejected by the compiler.
 - C# Hot Reload for Skia supports modifying method bodies, adding properties, adding methods, adding classes.
 A more accurate list is provided here in Microsoft's documentation.
-- Adding new pages, controls or resources is not yet supported from the UI or command line.

 ## Troubleshooting Uno Platform VS Code issues